 For a complete list of eligible activities allowed under the HCDA, go to 42 U.S.C. §5305.
-CDBG program activities should be located in predominantly residential areas or should serve predominantly residential areas to be eligible.
+Housing and Community Development activities should be located in predominantly residential areas or should serve predominantly residential areas to be eligible.

-Pursuant to 24 CFR §570.482, eligible activities for funding the CDBG program include, but are not limited to:
+Pursuant to 24 CFR §570.482, eligible activities for funding the CDBG Program include, but are not limited to: